 If you think airplane crashes only happen because of rare, unforeseeable factors such as the weather or intentional sabotage and acts of terrorism, you're wrong.

-- Pilot Error: A pilot error may be the cause of roughly 50% of plane crashes.
-In fact, a flight into terrain - which refers to a situation where a pilot leads a plane into mountains, the ground, water, or another surface – occasionally does happen because the pilot makes an error.
+- Pilot Error: A pilot error may cause roughly 50% of plane crashes.
+In fact, a flight into terrain - a situation where a pilot leads a plane into mountains, the ground, water, or another surface – occasionally happens because the pilot makes an error.

-For example, a pilot may turn off automatic systems if they believe the system is malfunctioning.
+For example, pilots may turn off automatic systems if they believe they are malfunctioning.
 They could be distracted by conversations with others in the cockpit, intoxicated, impaired, or overly fatigued.
 They may also accidentally hit certain switches or be improperly trained.
 Regarding the latter, an improperly trained pilot may be naïve or ignorant about certain situations, such as adequately reading and interpreting gas levels.

 - Mechanical Errors: Mechanical errors that are significant enough to lead to a plane crash are less common than human errors on the part of the pilot, but they still occur.
 Typically, a mechanical error results from a defective or manufactured airplane part or a lack of maintenance or proper repair of a damaged or broken part.